Delivering a high quality service:

 You can let us know about the service you received by calling our non-emergency telephone number (101 or 01245 491491) or by using the feedback links on our website.

-For more information about local crime data and the policing priorities for your area visit the 'My Neighbourhood' section of our website.
+For more information about local crime data and the policing priorities for your area visit the Your area section of our website.

 In an emergency always dial 999.